Introduction: HackerBoxes Starter Workshop

 There are some additional low-level details in this Tutorial on using the Arduino and the MAX7219 LED Display Driver IC.

-As an advanced option, if you want to be able to leave pins 0 and 1 connected to the PC (via the USB chip), you can modify whatever sketch you are working with to use the SoftwareSerial functions and wire the HC-05 rx and tx lines onto two other pins.
+As an advanced option, if you want to be able to leave pins 0 and 1 connected to the PC (via the USB chip), you can modify whatever sketch you are working with to use the SoftwareSerial functions and wire the Bluetooth module's RX and TX lines onto two other pins.

 Step 17: Introduction to Soldering

-The Starter Workship includes a nice set of the basic tools needed for soldering:
+The Starter Workshop includes a nice set of the basic tools needed for soldering:

 - Soldering Iron